ZPINXD/Global-Sales-Transaction/README.md

 ## 🧠 Key Insights

-- Best-selling products are supplied by companies located in the USA, Italy, and Australia.
+- Best-selling products are supplied by companies located in the France, Germany and Australia.
-- The majority of customers are from European countries, especially Germany and France.
+- The majority of customers are from Usa, Germany and Austria.
 - Certain months show significantly higher revenue, indicating seasonal trends.
 - Some companies consistently contribute high revenue regardless of product variety.